zht043/cell-sales-chatbot/README.md

 Back to the original question >>>>>>
 ------------------------------------------------
 Question:
-  How do the camera capabilities of the Apple iPhone 12,Samsung Galaxy S21, and Xiaomi Mi 11 compare?
+  What is the maximum refresh rate of the iPhone 12 Pro Max display and how does it compare to the Samsung Galaxy Note20 Ultra?

 Answer:
- The camera capabilities of the Apple iPhone 12, Samsung Galaxy S21, and Xiaomi Mi 11 are similar.
-The iPhone 12 has a 12 MP wide-angle rear camera and a 12 MP TrueDepth front camera.
-The Galaxy S21 has a 12 MP wide-angle rear camera and a 12 MP TrueDepth front camera.
-The Mi 11 has a 12 MP wide-angle rear camera and a 12 MP TrueDepth front camera.
+ The iPhone 12 Pro Max display has a maximum refresh rate of 60Hz.
+The Samsung Galaxy Note20 Ultra display has a maximum refresh rate of 120Hz.
 ```